i-dipanshu/local-simulation-of-production-grade-infra/docs/01. Docker/02-Docker-Image-For-Jenkins-Agent.md

 ```

 3. **Push the image to DockerHub**
 Login into your DockerHub account using `docker login` command.
-If you don't create one by following this [link](https://hub.docker.com/).
+If you don't have a DockerHub account, create one by following this [link](https://hub.docker.com/).

 ```sh
 docker push <image-name>:<version-tag>